Dru Hill: New lineup and The Second Coming

 Jazz left the group in early 2018 to work on his solo album and Tao left in early 2019 to work on a solo project because he did not like the direction Dru Hill was going.
+He is currently the new lead vocalist for Intro.

-In August 2018 a new album, The Second Coming, was announced.
-It was to feature two new members from the group Playa, Smoke and Black, who started performing with them after Jazz left the group.
-The album was to be released under Dru Hill, LLC and Empire Distribution.
+In August 2018, a new album, The Second Coming, was announced.
+It was to feature two new members from the group Playa, Smoke E. Digglera and Digital Black, who started performing with them after Jazz left the group.
 The first single from the album, "What You Need", was released in February 2020.
 Later that month, Nokio confirmed on Magic 95.9 that he has left Dru Hill to spend time with his family.
 A comeback of the band with the new lineup, Sisqo, Smoke, and Black, was hinted in March 2020.

-By 2021, Nokio, Jazz, Tao and Scola returned to the group, gearing up to celebrate their 25th anniversary, making them a seven-man group and leaving Woody as the only member no longer active in the group.
+As of 2025, the band is touring extensively with the lineup of SisQo, Nokio, Jazz, Scola, Black and Smoke.